18 December 2012

 Letters start to arrive, culminating in one announcing that Lilia has fallen in love and is getting married.
 Her hapless brother-in-law Philip (nicely played by Julian Graves) is sent out to stop this shocking event, only to find that he's too late.
 And then Lilia, past the first passionate stages of married life, discovers that life as an Italian wife is even more restrictive than it was in the UK.

 Unfortunately, the second part of the film features increasing tragedy, peppered with violence and sadness.
-Again I'm sure I missed quite a bit of the subtleties with the poor soundtrack (Helena Bonham Carter, quietly spoken anyway, is particularly difficult to hear) but the overall storyline was clear - and quite depressing.
+Again I'm sure I missed quite a few of the subtleties with the poor soundtrack (Helena Bonham Carter, quietly spoken anyway, is particularly difficult to hear).
+But the overall storyline was clear - and depressing.
 Even the ending was somewhat without hope.
 Perhaps it reflects real life, but I prefer films that provide positive escapism.

 I was surprised to find that in both the UK and US, the rating is PG.
 Quite apart from the subject-matter being unsuitable for children, there was more violence than I was comfortable watching, and one decidedly intimate scene which admittedly did not show anything directly, but implied a great deal.
 I would rate this at least 12/PG-13.